Federal Disability Lawyer

 FERS / CSRS Disability Attorneys Serving Federal Employees

 Are you a federal employee living with a disability?
-You have a right to reasonable accommodation or reassignment to duties that can be performed in your condition as well as fair disability benefits.
+You have a right to reasonable accommodation or reassignment to duties that can be performed in your condition, as well as fair disability benefits.

 At Pines Federal, our federal disability retirement attorneys are passionate about protecting the rights of federal employees in disability claims.
 Each case is unique, and our extensive knowledge of federal employee rights in disability cases has benefited hundreds of employees.

+If you are limited at work by an injury or illness, you likely feel intimidated maneuvering through the maze of federal employment disability rules and regulations.
 Even the seemingly simple step of determining whether you are, in fact, disabled is often a complicated legal determination.
-The good news is that the laws that govern this area are actually on your side and we can help protect your rights.
+The good news is that the laws that govern this area are actually on your side, and we can help protect your rights.

 At Pines Federal, our employment lawyers are passionate about protecting the rights of federal employees in disability claims.
 Each case is unique, and our extensive knowledge of employee rights in disability cases has benefited hundreds of federal employees.

-If you are a federal employee with physical or mental limitations, contact Pines Federal online or call (800) 801-0598 to discuss your options.
+If you are a federal employee with physical or mental limitations, contact Pines Federal online or call (832) 462-7655 to discuss your options.

 Helping You Understand Your Eligibility for Disability Benefits Under the Federal Employees Retirement System (FERS)

 FERS is the most common retirement plan for federal employees.
 Although a few employees are covered under FERS’s predecessor, the Civil Service Retirement System (CSRS), CSRS applies only if you were in the federal service before 1987.
+One of the major benefits of FERS is its disability benefits.

 You are eligible for FERS disability benefits if you have: